mikhail-angelov/badge-maker/README.md

 ## Usage

-- Click the "Add" button to add a new shape or text to the canvas.
+- Click "Tool" buttons to add a new shape or text to the canvas.
 - Click on an object in the object list to select it and view its properties.
 - Update the properties of the selected object in the properties panel.
 - Click the "Remove" button to remove the selected object.
 - Use the mouse wheel to zoom in and out on the canvas.
 - Click the "Export PNG" button to save the canvas as a PNG file.
+- Use the alignment buttons to align or justify multiple selected objects.
+- Use the "To Front" and "To Back" buttons to change the z-order of objects.
+- Click the font family button to open a modal and select a font for text objects.

 ## Project Structure